scrapy/itemloaders/docs/api-reference.rst

         Populate the item with the data collected so far, and return it.
 The data collected is first passed through the :ref:`output processors
-        <topics-loaders-processors>` to get the final value to assign to each
+        <loaders-processors>` to get the final value to assign to each
         item field.

     .. method:: nested_xpath(xpath)

         Create a nested loader with an xpath selector.
         The supplied selector is applied relative to selector associated with this :class:`ItemLoader`.
-The nested loader shares the :class:`Item` with the parent :class:`ItemLoader` so calls to :meth:`add_xpath`, :meth:`add_value`, :meth:`replace_value`, etc. will behave as expected.
+The nested loader shares the item with the parent :class:`ItemLoader` so calls to :meth:`add_xpath`, :meth:`add_value`, :meth:`replace_value`, etc. will behave as expected.